mcorkum/fighterjet.io/README.md

 # FighterJet.IO
 The fastest PHP framework in the world.

-FighterJet.IO is Local, Mobile, Social and Native.
+FighterJet.IO is Mobile, Social, Native, Local